sharanyaa23/hacking-tutorial/ethical-hacking/lesson-02.md

     Quitting...
     ```

-- Now, we have some new files in our current working directory, which contain the data that we captured.
-So, now if we do `ls -a`, we will see the following files:
+- We have some new files in our current working directory, which contain the data that we captured.
+If we do `ls -a`, we will see the following files:

     ```bash
     root@kali:~# ls -a